 Please note that these situations are not hypothetical: they really happened to real persons.

-Based on the quality of their services and their prices, we can recommend linode.com, but there are other good hosting providers.
-We have no affiliation with Linode LLC.
+Based on the quality of their services and their prices, we can recommend vultr.com and linode.com, but there are other good hosting providers.
+We have no affiliation with the mentioned providers.

 You should also be aware that search engines can rank websites higher if the geographic location of their servers is the same as the location of the visitors.
 In other words, instead of choosing an international hosting provider with lower prices but with servers in other countries than you and the majority of your website’s visitors, it may be better to choose a more expensive hosting provider with servers located in your country.
 Since the page ranking algorithm of search engines is kept secret, nobody knows with certainty to what degree the physical location of the server influences the page ranking for the websites hosted on it.
 Yet, it’s very likely that the physical location of the server has some influence on page ranking.
 There are also other benefits of renting a server in your own country: if you leave the country, you can use the VPN installed on that server to access any services in your country, with a local IP.